hcji/TarMet/README.md

 4. Fix a bug, which makes return error when no peaks detected.

 ### Known bug
-1. The help documents are not update.
+1. Show error massage when re-input some parameters, but not affect the result.

 ### In the future
 1. Allow run in command line.